hyldmo/by/README.md

 ### Handling `null` and `undefined`

-`null` and `undefined` values are always sorted to the beginning of the array, regardless of the sort order.
+`null` and `undefined` values are sorted to the beginning in ascending order, and to the end in descending order.

 ```typescript
 const items = [{ value: 10 }, { value: null }, { value: 5 }]